open-mmlab/mmocr/docs/en/datasets/recog.md

 rm -rf Devanagari && rm -rf Malayalam && rm -rf Telugu && rm READEME.txt cd ../../
 ```
-- Step3: Generate `train_label.txt` and `test_label.txt` and crop images using 4 processes with following command (add `--preserve-vertical` if you wish to preserve the images containing vertical texts).
-Besides, the orginal dataset doesn't have test set.
-And specific `--test_ratio` to split the dataset.
+- Step3: Generate `train_label.txt` and `test_label.txt` and crop images using 4 processes with the following command (add `--preserve_vertical` if you wish to preserve the images containing vertical texts).
+Since the original dataset doesn't have a test set, you may specify `--test_ratio` to split the dataset.
+E.g., if test_ratio is 0.2, then 20% of the data are left out as the test set in this example.
 ```bash
 python tools/data/textrecog/ilst_converter.py data/IIIT-ILST --nproc 4 --test_ratio 0.2
 ```